-The festivities start with a parade, Santa’s arrival, a tree-lighting ceremony, horse-drawn carriage rides, musicians, a cookie decorating workshop, a Christmas photo booth, ice carvings, and free movies.
-The whole town is involved with making unforgettable memories for attendees.
+The festivities start with a parade, Santa’s arrival, a tree-lighting ceremony, horse-drawn carriage rides, musicians, a cookie-decorating workshop, a Christmas photo booth, ice carvings, and free movies.
+The whole town is involved in making unforgettable memories for attendees.

-The original Christmas song written, composed, and recorded for the Endless Mountains Christmas campaign by singer and award-winning songwriter Gary Carl, the general manager of the Comfort Inn and Suites in Tunkhannock, will be used for promotion purposes.
-If that isn’t something out of a Hallmark movie, I’m not sure what is.
+The original Christmas song, “An Endless Mountain Christmas,” was written, composed, and recorded to be used for a promotional campaign about the area by singer and award-winning songwriter Gary Carl, who is now the general manager of the Comfort Inn and Suites in Tunkhannock.
+That sure sounds like something out of a Hallmark movie to me.

 It’s a wonderful life in the Christmas Tree Capital of the World.
 How could Indiana, Pennsylvania, not be included as a Hallmark-worthy town?
 Indiana is approximately an hour and 15 minutes northeast of Pittsburgh.
 A great weekend getaway or day trip, Indiana is full of holiday cheer.